secretstartups/handbook/finance/sox-internal-controls/regulatory/index.html.md

 * Senior Manager, Global Payroll and Payments reviews whether the tax returns are correctly filed on or before the due dates.**REG.C.12**

 * The tax liability remittance is made as follows:
-  * UK – Tax liability is auto debited from Gitlab’s bank account based on the returns filed. ***Controls being implemented: REG.C.14***
+  * UK – Tax liability is auto debited from GitLab’s bank account based on the returns filed. ***Controls being implemented: REG.C.14***
   * Germany and Netherlands – Director - Corporate Controller: Pay the tax liability by making a wire transfer to the tax authority.**(REG.C.15)**<br>
   * Belgium – Payroll service provider remits the tax to the tax authorities.
-The liability remitted is charged to Gitlab as part of the monthly payroll bill.
+The liability remitted is charged to GitLab as part of the monthly payroll bill.
 The Senior Manager, Global Payroll and Payments reviews whether the tax remittances are correctly made on or before the due dates.**(REG.C.16)**
 <br>

 * Finance team: Account the tax payment as a journal in Net Suite.
 The following is the entry posted in Net Suite.